mkeren1980/FinalProjectAuomation/README.md

 ## 📖 Overview

-This repository contains a comprehensive automated testing project built with Python, Selenium, and Allure Reports.
+This repository contains a comprehensive automated testing project built with Python, Selenium, and Allure Reports.<br/>
 The project follows the Page Object Model (POM) design pattern for a modular and maintainable test suite.

 <p>